ryandhasgit/Comedy/Beat Bin/Riddles Three.md

 are the benefits good

-do you have a manager
+//do you have a manager

 can i speak to your manager